huzaifa1-0/eMCP-Nexus/README.md

 	- FAISS-powered search matches tools by meaning, not just keywords.

 - **Instant MCP Deployment:**
-	- Deploy any GitHub repository as a live, reusable Modular Compute Protocol (MCP) with one click.
+	- Deploy any GitHub repository as a live, reusable Model Context Protocol (MCP) with one click.
 	- No extra setup required—share your code as a service instantly.

 - **Crypto Micro-Payments:**